FedericoStra/Sorting/README.markdown

   * insertion\_sort,
   * selection\_sort.

-`sorting` performs sorting on different types of arrays in order to emphasize different characteristics of the algorithms (shuch as adaptiveness).
+`sorting` performs sorting on different types of arrays in order to emphasize different characteristics of the algorithms (such as adaptiveness).

 It currently sorts arrays of *length - type*: